NicholasBorch/02182-Symbolic-AI/README.md

 The environment comes preconfigured with:
 - **Java (OpenJDK 17)** – Access via `java`
-- **Python 3.12** (for the client) – Access via `python3` - with the following pip dependencies, specified in [requirements.txt](.devcontainer/requirements.txt)
+- **Python 3.12** – Access via `python3` - with the following pip dependencies
-    - `psutil` to monitor its memory usage.
+    - `psutil` to monitor client memory usage.
     - `debugpy` required to allow debugging through the java server
     - `numpy` to facilitate communication between the robot and the client
     - `scp` to transfer data (images & audio) to and from the robots
     - `qi` the Pepper SDK used to facilitate the communication with the robot
         - **Note** that this package is only available for Unix-based systems (MacOS & Linux)
-    - `openai-whisper` to transcribe audio recordings, allowing verbal communication between user and robot.
+    - `faster-whisper` to transcribe audio recordings, allowing verbal communication between user and robot.
     - Non-required packages:
         - `opencv-python` intended for manipulating image data from the robots
         - `pupil-apriltags` required to process apriltags
         - `graphviz` required to visualize solution graphs
         - `pdoc` required to run the [docs.py](docs.py) interactive code documentation
-- **Graphviz** for visualizing solution graphs - Accessed through the python package.
+- **Graphviz** - For visualizing solution graphs.
+Accessed through the python package.
+- **NoVNC**  - Some systems cannot efficiently forward and visualize the server graphics natively.
+As a workaround [noVNC](https://novnc.com/info.html) have been used to forward the graphics via a webserver.
+To see the virtual GUI environment, open [localhost:8080/vnc.html](http://localhost:8080/vnc.html) and press connect.

 ### Setup
 To setup the devcontainer the following **prerequisites** need to be installed: